 You see, when most people meet me now they are surprised when I tell them things like:

 - I used to weigh 185 pounds

 - I wore the same “outfit” of cargo pants and t-shirts for almost 2 years (because if Albert Einstein owned all the same clothes, then it must mean you’re smart to do the same?)

-- I had a hard time getting a boyfriend
+- I had a hard time meeting black singles or getting any boyfriend

 - In school I was teased so mercilessly that the faculty made an exception so I could eat in the faculty lounge